sulami/blog/pages/uses-this.md

 I tend to sit on the couch or at the dinner table, and that is okay for shorter periods of time.

+I have been using the [Colemak keyboard layout][colemak] for several years on all physical keyboards due to RSI issues, and also remap caps lock to control.

 The most precious software I have on my computer is probably [BetterTouchTool][btt], which allows me to set up custom shortcuts and gestures, and also modify all kinds of details about my input devices, which